Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Introduction

+\begin{proof} The curvature remainder \(f\) and the Coulomb background curvature are gauge invariant.
+A residual Lorenz transformation changes local representatives by \(a\mapsto a+\dd\chi\) and \(\phi\mapsto e^{i\chi}\phi\).
+The boundary trace of \(\chi\) acts by the same unitary factor on \(U_{Q_e}^{-1}r\phi\), because \(U_{Q_e}\) is determined by the fixed background connection.
+Thus the Cauchy and radiation norms are invariant on residual gauge orbits, and the fixed-sector scattering and wave-operator maps descend to the quotient. \end{proof}

-\begin{remark}[Quadratic remainder and tangency] A general quadratic remainder estimate for the nonlinear scattering maps, implying the Fr\'echet differentiability statements in Theorem~\ref{thm:kerr}(v) (and in Theorem~\ref{thm:framework}), is proved in Proposition~\ref{prop:quadratic-remainder}; see in particular \eqref{eq:quadratic-scattering}.
-A sharper \emph{second-order} expansion (Born approximation) identifying the leading bilinear contribution and giving an $O(\|U\|^{3})$ remainder is proved in Proposition~\ref{prop:born-expansion}; see \eqref{eq:cubic-scattering}.
+\begin{remark}[Quadratic remainder and tangency] A general quadratic remainder estimate for the nonlinear scattering maps, implying the tangency statements in Theorem~\ref{thm:main-slow-kerr-intro} (and in Theorem~\ref{thm:method}), is proved in Proposition~\ref{prop:quadratic-remainder}; see in this case \eqref{eq:quadratic-scattering}.
+A second-order expansion (Born approximation) identifying the leading bilinear contribution and giving an $O(\|U\|^{3})$ remainder is proved in Proposition~\ref{prop:born-expansion}; see \eqref{eq:cubic-scattering}.
 If, in addition, $P$ is real analytic near $0$, then all higher-order terms can be identified and the resulting Born series converges, so the scattering maps are real analytic near the origin; see Proposition~\ref{prop:analytic-series}. \end{remark}

-\paragraph{Framework and Schwarzschild refinements.} Theorem~\ref{thm:kerr} is obtained by combining the robust nonlinear argument of this paper with the available linear decay and scattering theory on Kerr.
-To isolate the minimal linear inputs needed for the nonlinear wave-operator construction, we formulate below the massless linear estimate package~$\Lin_{k}$ and its massive extension $\Lin_{k}^{(m)}$, and we prove a transfer principle (Theorem~\ref{thm:framework}) that upgrades these linear bounds to nonlinear scattering for the Maxwell--Higgs system with potentials satisfying Assumption~\ref{asumsiP}.
-In the Schwarzschild case $a=0$ we give a self-contained verification of these packages and, moreover, we treat a broad class of smooth nonnegative gauge-invariant potentials satisfying Assumption~\ref{asumsiP} with $m^{2}\ge0$, including the massive timelike/Dollard channel; see Theorem~\ref{thm:nonlinear-wave-operators}.